wasienv/wasienv/README.md

-# WASIc: The WASI Compiler Toolchain
+# Wasic: The WASI Compiler Toolchain

-WASIc is a toolchain for compiling to WebAssembly WASI, that let you compile C/C++ projects easily to WASI, so you can run them anywhere (in the Browsers, or with any Standalone WASI WebAssembly runtime).
+Wasic is a toolchain for compiling to WebAssembly WASI, that let you compile C/C++ projects easily to WASI, so you can run them anywhere (in the Browsers, or with any Standalone WASI WebAssembly runtime).

 > Note: If you aim to use the WebAssembly files in the web directly (using graphics, audio or other tools that are not supported in WASI) then [Emscripten](https://emscripten.org/) is probably a much better choice.